 “At a time when one in nine of our neighbors faces food insecurity, partnerships with organizations like OnPoint are incredibly important,” said Oregon Food Bank CEO Susannah Morgan.
 “Our shared commitment makes a tangible difference in communities throughout the region, and I want to thank OnPoint members for coming together in such a big way to help end hunger.”

-Oregon Food Bank’s work includes a host of health care partnerships, advocacy and equity initiatives, and client-led education programs – including cooking and nutrition initiatives like Cooking Matters.
+Oregon Food Bank’s work includes a host of health care partnerships, advocacy and equity initiatives, and client-led education programs – including cooking and nutrition initiatives.
 Taught in a hands-on kitchen environment, this six-week course challenges participants to reconsider food preferences, habits, nutrition, food safety, practical shopping and meal planning.
 To learn more about the Oregon Food Bank’s work, visit https://www.oregonfoodbank.org/.

 For OnPoint members who would like to join in on giving back, OnPoint has a new Refer a Friend campaign going on right now; this time benefiting OHSU Doernbecher Children’s Hospital.
 To learn more, visit https://www.onpointcu.com/rates-rewards/refer-a-friend/.